Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 There are many protocols that have been released over the years, from famous open-source options to proprietary tech built for a specific service.
 They all have different pros and cons, and you can find out more about each one by checking out our Complete Guide to VPN protocols.

 OpenVPN and L2TP are two examples of protocols used frequently by commercial VPN services, but we’re focusing on WireGuard specifically and its issues relating to privacy.

-Benefits of WireGuard
+Benefits of WireGuard in 2022

 Created by Edge Security cryptographer, Jason A. Donenfeld, WireGuard’s first stable release, or version 1.0.0., was on March 29, 2020.
 The main aim of WireGuard is to simplify the encryption process thanks to less code and a cleaner design.
 This means that it’s a viable option in terms of security and can be audited easily.

 One of the best things about WireGuard is its simplicity.
 At just 4,000 lines of code, it’s dwarfed by the likes of OpenVPN (70,000 code lines), offering a streamlined solution that also happens to be open-source.